asimd/scanspire-apidocs/README.md

 ---

-This API documentation is powered by [Swagger UI](https://github.com/swagger-api/swagger-ui) and hosted with GitHub Pages.
+This API documentation is powered by [Swagger UI](https://github.com/swagger-api/swagger-ui) and hosted at [https://apidocs.scanspire.com/](https://apidocs.scanspire.com/).